-As a cherished Southern icon, the Southern magnolia (Magnolia grandiflora) ranks with Robert E. Lee and mint juleps.
+As a cherished Southern icon, the Southern magnolia (Magnolia grandiflora) ranks up there with Harper Lee and mint juleps.
 Its 60- to 80-foot height, however, excludes the stately tree from small-space gardens.

 Climate and Sun for Magnolias

 Both cultivars do best with at least six hours of daily sun.
-Teddy Bear grows in partial shade, but has more compact growth and heavier blooms in sun.
-As evergreens that retain their leaves through winter, the cultivars need protection from prolonged exposure to sub-freezing temperatures.
+Teddy Bear grows in partial shade, but has more compact growth and heavier blooms when planted in full sun.
+As evergreens that retain their leaves through winter, the cultivars need protection from prolonged exposure to subfreezing temperatures.
 Planting them near walls or structures with southwestern exposure and watering them well reduces the risk of damage.

-Size and Form
+Size and Form of Magnolia Cultivars

 Picture a dense, glossy-leaved Christmas tree, and you have the Teddy Bear magnolia.
 A mature tree reaches 20 feet tall with a 12-foot spread at its base, gradually tapering to a point at its top.
-Its upright branches and narrow, conical form work especially well in narrow spaces or containers.
-"Little Gem" tops out at 35 feet with an oval or pyramidal form and an 8- to 10-foot spread.
-Use it as a shrub or hedge plant, or prune it as a tree.
+The tight growth pattern of its upright branches and its narrow, conical form work especially well in smaller gardens, screens, avenues, and specimens, as well as in large planters and containers.

-For the quickest flowers, choose "Little Gem."
-It blooms in the second or third season after planting with gray and white flowers measuring 4 inches across.
+For the quickest flowers, choose Little Gem.
+It blooms in the second or third season after planting, with gray and white flowers measuring 4 inches across.
 Teddy Bear's 6- to 8-inch flowers appear in its third year.
-Both trees bloom from mid-spring to fall.
+Both trees bloom from midspring to fall.
 Their woody, fuzzy seed cones open to reveal bright red seeds.